Iron Mountain Is The Next Big Data Center REIT

 - Enterprise

-As such, it can be tricky to compare the various data center REITs as some report the net rentable square feet of their data centers while other report megawatts being used.
+As such, it can be tricky to compare the various data center REITs as some report the net rentable square feet of their data centers while others report megawatts being used.
 Below is the comparable information we were able to compile.

 Note that gross square feet is usually twice the rentable square feet, so IRM's DC portfolio is about half the size of QTS Realty Trust (QTS) and about 2/3 the size of CoreSite Realty (COR).